K0d343V3r/auto-dashboard/README.md

 - User can view static content (documents) along side time series data.
 - User can change order of dashboards in dashboard selection list.
 - Dashboard data refreshes at a user specified frequency (i.e. every X seconds).
+- User can organize dashboards in folders.
+First dashboard in folder displayed by default.

 ##### Implementation: